 I spent some time trying to decide between the pasta or the vegan burger.
 In the end, I chose the burger.

 The soup of the day is also included in the meal.
 The soup changes every day so ask if it’s vegan.
-The one they had that day, unfortunately, was not vegan.
+Unfortunately, the one they had when I visited was not vegan.

 💜 BLUE TREE CAFE (Shibuya)

 Blue Tree is a few meters from Biocafe.
 A vegetarian cafe where you can find wraps, salads, drinks and vegan desserts.

 The day of my visit the only dessert they had were cookies, which is not bad.
 But, I was looking forward to something more decadent like a vegan cheesecake or that kind of thing.

 I chose a Chai Latte with almond milk to drink.

 The Ain Soph restaurant chain has several branches in Tokyo and recently in Kyoto.
 Ain Soph Journey is famous for desserts.
 Ain Soph Ripple, also in Shinjuku, is famous for burgers and vegan comfort food.